Asian American & Pacific Islander Heritage Month

 PBL World 2019

 American Canyon High School, Napa Valley.
 PBL World, sponsored by the nonprofit Buck Institute for Education, is the premier conference for Project Based Learning.

 Philadelphia.
 More than 16,000 educators will attend the nonprofit International Society for Technology in Education’s annual convention, which offers over 1,000 professional development opportunities and edtech exhibits.

 NEA Representative Assembly

-Minneapolis.
+Houston.
 With about 8,000 delegates, the RA is the world’s largest democratic deliberative body.
-CTA members will help set policy and chart the direction of NEA business at NEA’s Annual Meeting.
+CTA members will help set policy and chart the direction of NEA business.